 AUSTIN, Texas – (Dec.
-11, 2012) – Central Texas’ first four pediatric emergency medicine fellows include a local physician already doing his medical residency at Dell Children’s Medical Center of Central Texas, a member of the Seton Healthcare Family, and a California doctor who is a Bowie High School graduate.
+11, 2012) – Central Texas’ first four pediatric emergency medicine fellows include a local physician already doing his medical residency at Dell Children’s Medical Center of Central Texas, a member of the Ascension Seton, and a California doctor who is a Bowie High School graduate.

 The number of fellows will grow to eight in 2014 and to a total of 12 in 2015.
 Pediatric-trained residents will follow a three-year fellowship track, and Emergency Medicine-trained residents will follow a two-year fellowship track.

 “Ascension Seton is excited to add this educational and research-based fellowship program to strengthen our clinical and academic missions,” said Dr. Jim Lindsey, Ascension Seton senior vice president and chief medical officer, who oversees Ascension Seton’s partnership with UTSW.

 The Accreditation Council for Graduate Medical Education officially notified Ascension Seton and UTSW that this program was accredited on Nov.
 13. Many outstanding candidates from top medical residency programs across the country came to Austin to be interviewed for inclusion in the new program, said Dr. Coburn Allen, fellowship program director.

 “Ascension Seton has been very supportive and allowed Dr. Sujit Iyer (associate program director) and me to create exactly what we think will prepare our fellows to be experts in managing acutely ill and injured children and to be leaders in research, scholarship, advocacy and administration,” said Allen.